robotology/superquadric-grasp-demo/README.md

 In order to run automatically the `icub-grasp-demo`, please:

-1. Launch the `yarprobotinterface`
+1. Launch the `yarprobotinterface`.
-2. Launch the `cameras`
+2. Launch the `cameras` .
 3. Launch the basic modules:`iKinGazeCtrl`, `iKinCartsianSolver`- for both right and left arm.
 4. Launch the [`skinManager`](https://github.com/robotology/icub-main/tree/master/src/modules/skinManager) and `skinManagerGui` and connect.
-Set the `binarization filter` off and the `compensation gain` and the `contact compensation gain` at the minimum values.
+Set the `binarization filter` `off` and the `compensation gain` and the `contact compensation gain` at the minimum values.
-5. Launch and connect all the modules required from the demo, which are collected in [this xml](https://github.com/robotology/icub-grasp-demo/blob/master/app/script/grasp-demo.xml.template)
+5. Launch and connect all the modules required from the demo, which are collected in [this xml](https://github.com/robotology/icub-grasp-demo/blob/master/app/script/grasp-demo.xml.template).
 6. (a) Launch the lua script:
 ```
 cd app/lua